Clinical Pharmacology for Delstrigo

 Doravirine

-No clinically significant difference in the pharmacokinetics of doravirine were observed in subjects with mild to severe renal impairment (creatinine clearance (CLcr) >15 mL/min, estimated by Cockcroft-Gault).
+No clinically significant difference in the pharmacokinetics of doravirine were observed in participants with mild to severe renal impairment (creatinine clearance (CLcr) >15 mL/min, estimated by Cockcroft-Gault).
 Doravirine has not been studied in patients with end-stage renal disease or in patients undergoing dialysis.

 Lamivudine